evadne/shun/README.md

 The Shun library provides a way to easily add domain / address verification to your application.
 It operates based on a set of Rules that are compiled into your custom module, but you are also able to inject function references where needed, to affect the decisions dynamically.

 Within the DSL, each Rule must have a Target.
-Additionaly, guards and handlers are optionally available.
+Additionally, guards and handlers are optionally available.

 -  There are three types of Rules: Accept, Reject and Handle.
 The first two kinds are self-explanatory; the third kind allows you to specify a function reference, so your application can dynamically decide what to do with a Target.